HighDiceRoller/icepool/README.md

 ## Backwards compatibility

 Frankly, this is not a high priority.
 If you need specific behavior, I recommend version pinning.
 I believe the `Die` interface to be reasonably stable, but there's a good chance that `Multiset*` will see more changes in the future.
+Typing is especially unstable.

 ## Inline examples